-Five trustees sit on the Responsible Care committee, as well as one director of a U.S. subsidiary who acts in an advisory role.
-Four of them have chemical industry experience, six have strong manufacturing experience, and six have experience or knowledge of environment, health and safety.
+Six trustees sit on the Responsible Care committee.
+Four of them have chemical industry experience, five have strong manufacturing experience, and all six have experience or knowledge of environment, health and safety.
 The committee meets at least four times every year to review and discuss reports on EHS issues, and periodically takes tours of manufacturing facilities to learn more about the business and meet site personnel.

-See Governance on page 26 to learn more about the board and its committees.
+See Governance on page 36 to learn more about the board and its committees.
 You can find the charter for the Responsible Care committee on our website (www.chemtradelogistics.com).